I’m occasionally asked what tools I use so I’ve created this page to answer that question.

 The hardware I use

 I use a MacBook Pro 15″ (2018) in stock configuration, connected to a Viewsonic 32” 4K monitor.
 A Twelve South StayGo USB-C hub deals with the MacBook Pro’s lack of ports.
 The laptop sits in clamshell mode on a Twelve South ParcSlope stand.
-I use a Logitech MX Master 3 mouse, a Logitech MX Keys keyboard, and an Apple Magic Trackpad 2.
+I use a Logitech MX Master 3 mouse and a Logitech MX Keys keyboard.

 When working remotely, I’ll use my laptop with a Rooster laptop stand, an Apple Magic Keyboard, and a Magic Mouse.
 I keep these input peripherals in an Adore June case and I’ll throw everything in my North Face Borealis backpack.
 Pro-tip: I keep my bag permanently packed – hence the need for an additional mouse/keyboard – so I can grab it and go at a moments notice.

 I also use an iPad Pro 10.5” (2017).
 I protect it with a Smart Cover and a Pack & Smooch sleeve when travelling.
-I’ll pair the iPad to my Apple Keyboard and use this cheap stand from Amazon when I want to do some long-form writing.
-I also own the Apple Pencil which I love and the Smart Keyboard which I don’t love.
+I’ll pair the iPad to my Apple Keyboard and Apple Magic Trackpad.
+I use this cheap stand from Amazon when I want to do some long-form writing.
+I also own but rarely use the Apple Pencil.

-My phone is a 256GB iPhone 11 Pro.
+My phone is a iPhone 11 Pro.
 And I couldn’t live without AirPods.

 The software I use